 Lactic Acid Training

-Perform exercises with a slow tempo, as listed next to the exercise.
+Perform exercises with a slow tempo, as listed next to the training.

 Workout Set #1: 3 rounds